Judicial or Legal Separation in Singapore: When and How to File

 After the granting of the Judgment of Judicial Separation, the court will proceed to make orders for any remaining ancillary issues that have not been addressed yet.
 This could include the division of matrimonial assets or granting of maintenance.

-The ancillary matters are typically addressed during the Ancillary Matters Pre-Trial Conference.
-However if they cannot be resolved during the Pre-Trial Conference, trial dates will be given for a judge to decide on them on the couple’s behalf.
+The ancillary matters are typically addressed during the Ancillary Matters Case Conference.
+However, if they cannot be resolved during the Case Conference, trial dates will be given for a judge to decide on them on the couple’s behalf.